-- 6. Choose the type of Oracle Flex Cluster from the following options: - Configure a Flex Cluster: Select this option to configure an Oracle Real Application Clusters deployment consisting of cluster member nodes configured as two or more Hub Nodes (or HUB), and 0 to 1000 Leaf Node (or LEAF). - Configure an Extended Cluster: Select this option to configure a type of Oracle Flex Cluster consisting of HUB nodes that are located in multiple geographically-separated locations called sites.
+- 6. Choose the type of Oracle Flex Cluster from the following options: - Configure a Flex Cluster: Select this option to configure an Oracle Real Application Clusters deployment consisting of cluster member nodes.

+• Configure an Extended Cluster: Select this option to configure a type of Oracle Flex Cluster consisting of cluster nodes located in multiple geographically-separated locations called sites.